-Mr. Hult has served as Tradeweb's President since its formation and has served on its board of directors since March 2019.
+Mr. Hult has served as Tradeweb's President since its formation and, following the completion of the Reorganization Transactions, will also serve on its board of directors.
 Mr. Hult has served as the President and on the board of directors of TWM LLC since September 2008.
 Mr. Hult joined Tradeweb in July 2000 as a product manager and oversaw the creation of our TBA-MBS marketplace.
 In 2005, Mr. Hult went on to serve as the head of U.S. products overseeing the firm's expansion into new asset classes.
 Prior to joining Tradeweb, Mr. Hult held a variety of trading positions at Société Générale from 1997 to 2000.
 He received a B.A. from Denison University.
-Mr. Hult was selected to serve on our board of directors because of the perspective, management, industry experience and operational expertise in our business that he has developed as our President.